Questions and Answers

 How can I place a notice on the community noticeboard?

-Notices for display on the community noticeboard can be submitted in digital formats to ContactUs@KillearnCC.org.uk.
-Notices in paper format can be handed in to: Machar House, Ibert Rd; 40 Graham Rd; or 5 Birch Rd.
+Notices for display on the community noticeboard (please note that these must be community interest notices on behalf of the local Council or local charitable organisations – and not adverts for classes/events etc. which are of more of a personal interest) can be submitted in digital formats to ContactUs@KillearnCC.org.uk.
+Notices in paper format can be handed in to Machar House, Ibert Rd or 16 Birch Rd.

 What can be done about drone flying causing a nuisance?